For the braised cheek

 - 500ml dark ale

-- 3 small white onion, unpeeled
+- 3 small white onions, unpeeled

 Onions are endlessly versatile and an essential ingredient in countless recipes.
 Native to Asia…